yongcongwang/blog/source/_posts/2020-06-01-How-To-Use-VIM-As-An-IDE-Without-Plugins.md

 #### Insert Text
 The vim editor is a modal editor, which means that the editor behaves differently depending on which mode you are in.
 The two basic modes are:
-- Normal mode, the charactors you type are treated as commands;
+- Normal mode, the characters you type are treated as commands;
-- Insert mode, the charactors you type are treated as text.
+- Insert mode, the characters you type are treated as text.
 To get in insert mode you should type `i`(for Insert), and to get in normal mode you should type `<ESC>`.

 #### Moving Around